JamesGJ5-Learning-To-Code/todo-list/README.md

 div.todo-list which will house individual todos; div.todo-list should have class 'hidden' by default
 - DONE Make a button that will expand and close the above div.todo-list by toggling whether or not is hidden
-- Give functionality to the above button
+- DONE Give functionality to the above button
 - Create a button for adding todos in the div.todo-list
 5. Add a couple of projects to the DOM
 6. Add a couple of TODOs to each project